wangchning/vocabulary/Vocabulary.md

 - It is surprising how lenient we can be to the defects or failings of those who minister to our vanity!

 ## M
+### make-up
+A special examination for a student who has been absent from or has failed a previous examination.

 ### maturity &emsp; /məˈtʃʊə.rə.ti/
 When something reaches its full level of development, it has achieved maturity.
 - Maturity is not when we start speaking big things.
 It is when we start understanding small things.